futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

 ## Functional graph algorithms using inductive graphs

-In
+Martin Erwig's paper
-["Inductive Graphs and Functional Graph Algorithms"](http://web.engr.oregonstate.edu/~erwig/papers/abstracts.html#JFP01) Martin Erwig starts with this line
+["Inductive Graphs and Functional Graph Algorithms"](http://web.engr.oregonstate.edu/~erwig/papers/abstracts.html#JFP01) asks the following question at the very beginning:

 > How should I implement a graph algorithm in a functional programming language?

-I must confess that this paper clicked with me from the git-go because it asked basically all the questions I had on the topic and provided adequate answers for most of them.
+which was exactly the one that started my journey.
+The main goals of the paper
+are:

+- describing an inductive definition of graphs and graph algorithms as recursive functions
+- providing efficient implementations of graph algorithms that can be used in real-world scenarios
+- providing clear algorithms that can be used to teach graph algorithms

-It acknowledges lots of the functional algorithms already developed but also considers them all not completely satisfactory either because they use concepts not currently available in today's programming languages or because they entail some imperative-style strategy - i.e. keeping track of visited nodes by labelling them - that contaminates the clarity of the algorithm, makes it harder to reason about it and to proof its correctness.
+It acknowledges lots of the functional graph algorithms already developed but also considers them all not completely satisfactory either because they introduce constructs that are not currently available in today's programming languages or because they entail some imperative-style strategy - i.e. keeping track of visited nodes by labelling them - that contaminates the clarity of the algorithm, makes it harder to reason about it and to proof its correctness.
 The solution the paper proposes is to think about graphs in a new way.

 ### Enter inductive graphs

 The paper makes a very interesting observation: lists and trees algorithms are much simpler and more modular than graph algorithms and do not require additional bookkeeping: why is that?
-The answer is two-fold: their definition is inductive and function definitions using those data structures are also inductive and besides that pattern matching helps a great deal when it comes to clarity and succinctness.
+The answer is two-fold: their definition and the definitions of functions on them  are inductive and besides that pattern matching helps a great deal when it comes to clarity and succinctness.
 Now let's have a look at the definition of graphs: they are usually defined as a pair `G = (V, E)` where `V` is the set of vertices and `E` the set of edges, where edge is defined as a pair of vertices in `V`.
-Imperative-style algorithms on graphs discover edges and vertices incrementally and usually need to keep track of the visited vertices either using a separate data structure or by storing more data in the graph itself.
+Imperative algorithms on graphs discover edges and vertices incrementally and usually need to keep track of the visited vertices either using a separate data structure or by storing more data in the graph itself.
 In this sense the usual definition of graphs is monolithical and this is the